 Remembering Paul Collard, visual arts champion and 'visionary'

-Funeral taking place at Hexham Abbey
+Funeral attracts big Hexham Abbey turnout

 He succeeded Peter Jenkinson as the national director of Creative Partnerships which was set up by the Labour government in 2002 to develop young people’s creativity by bringing artists and schools together.